-Students who wish to register for a mathematics course must meet the necessary prerequisites, as stated in the Schedule of Classes.
+Students who wish to register for a mathematics course must meet the necessary prerequisites, as stated in the Schedule of Classes and the Undergraduate Catalog.
 Students unsure of whether they meet the prerequisites should contact a mathematics faculty member.
 Courses numbered 400 and above are best taken after or concurrently with a 300-level course.